 You have the right to:

-- know why your personal information is being collected, how it will be used and whether it willbe given to anyone else
+- know why your personal information is being collected

-- see what information is held about you and have it corrected if it is incorrect, out of date or incomplete
+- change information that is incorrect, out of date or incomplete

-- have your personal information stored securely and protected from unauthorised access or misuse, and
+- have your information protected from unauthorised access and misuse

 To view our compliance obligations as a service provider, go to: